yankcrime/dcos-terraform-openstack/README.md

 You will also need a compatible operating system image to use, in this case CentOS 7.6, ideally with Docker pre-installed.
 You could add DC/OS pre-requisites such as this via cloud-init at time of bootstrap though if needs be.

-No guarantees are made about the utility of the resulting DC/OS deployment.
+No guarantees are made about the utility of the resulting DC/OS deployment, however it's been successfully tested on a couple of public OpenStack deployments including [CityCloud](https://citycloud.com).

 ## Getting started